kubernetes-sigs/kueue/docs/tasks/setup_sequential_admission.md

 To address this requirement, in version 0.3.0 we introduced an opt-in mechanism configured via the flag `waitForPodsReady` that provides a simple implementation of the all-or-nothing scheduling.
-When enabled, admission of workloads is blocked not only on the availability of quota, but also until all previously admitted jobs have their pods scheduled (all pods are running or completed, up the the level of the job parallelism).
+When enabled, admission of Workloads is blocked not only on the availability of quota, but also until all previously admitted jobs have their pods scheduled (all pods are running or completed, up the the level of the job parallelism).